gestylinaga/Notes/docs/atbswp1.md

 ## Storing Values in Variables

-* Variable -- like a box in the computer's memory for storing a single value
+**Variable** -- like a box in the computer's memory for storing a single value

-* Assignment Statement -- variable name, *assignment operator*, value to be stored
+**Assignment Statement** -- variable name, *Assignment Operator*, and value to be stored
 ```
 >>> spam = 64
 >>> spam